Precious metals are the most beautiful choice for jewellery due to their colour and versatility.

 Golds natural colour is a vibrant yellow, pure 24 carat gold is too soft to be used for jewellery so it is alloyed or mixed with other metals to strengthen it.
 The amount of gold present will also affect the colour and weight of the finished piece.
 In the UK we mainly make gold jewellery in 9 and 18 carat.
 18 carat is 75% pure gold mixed with other metals which perfectly combines the beautiful gold colour with enough strength to stand the test of everyday life.
 The metal alloys can also be chosen for their colour which is what enables us to create jewellery in rose gold and white gold.

 Rose gold gets is beautiful pink tone from the presence of copper as an alloy.
 The warmth of rose gold looks stunning against all skin tones whether a matt finish or polished to a high shine.
 Rose gold is the perfect compliment to white diamonds and can give a simple design a vintage twist.
+It is also becoming more and more popular with guys, the subtle copper tones referencing an industrial aesthetic.

 White gold naturally has a warm almost champagne tone from the mixing of yellow gold with palladium, which we think is perfect as it is.
 A lot of jewellers will rhodium plate white gold to give it a brilliant white shine but we prefer to keep things natural.
 The understated elegance of white gold works brilliantly with champagne diamonds and other coloured stones.